ignitedcms/gozen/roadmap.md

 - Add more detailed examples to docs
 - Look at revising global db object
 - Amend validation to support all db drivers
+- Add template function to retrieve url from .env
 - requests, add POST example with radio, selects and checkboxes
 - Show how to add custom validation rules
 - Show how to add custom middleware